zinzloun/HTTP2WebSocket/README.md

 No installation is required.

 ## Usage
-HTTP2WebSocket act as a proxy between HTTP and Web Socket connection.
-It expects HTTP incomming traffic and translates it to Web Socket application.<br>
+- HTTP2WebSocket act as a proxy between HTTP and Web Socket connection.
+It expects HTTP incomming traffic and translates it to Web Socket application
-GET method is used to discover endpoinds.<br>
+- GET method is used to discover endpoinds
-POST method is used to sent data to a web socket application.<br>
+- POST method is used to sent data to a web socket application
+- OPTIONS method to support CORS preflight request, necessary to XMLHttpRequest object

-HTTP2WebSocket can work in two ways.
-The default one is passing the exact HTTP body to the web socket.
-The second one is passing only the value of the parameter provided.<br>
+HTTP2WebSocket can work in two ways:
+1. The default one is passing the exact HTTP body to the web socket
+2. The second one is passing only the value of the parameter provided.<br>

 HTTP2WebSocket can be binded to a specific application (-t parameter) or it can be provided in each HTTP request through Host header.

 ## Examples